-Medications can effectively manage many MS symptoms.
+Fortunately, various therapies can help to effectively manage MS symptoms.

-Between 25 and 40 percent of people with MS develop speech problems.
+Between 25 percent and 40 percent of people with MS develop speech problems.
 Speech issues often develop later in the disease course and worsen with fatigue.
 Common speech problems in MS include dysarthria (slurring) and dysphonia (low speaking volume) as well as stuttering.
 Similarly, many people with MS may develop dysphagia, or trouble swallowing.
-Dysphagia raises the risk for choking or inhaling food or drink, which can lead to lung infections.
+Dysphagia raises the risk of choking or inhaling food or drink, which can lead to lung infections.

 Less common motor symptoms may include breathing problems — if MS affects muscles or nerves in the chest — and tremors.

 Changes in physical sensation such as numbness, tingling, or pins-and-needles prickling sensation (referred to as paresthesia) are very common in people with MS. Paresthesia may occur in the face, body, or arms and legs.
-The sensation may be mild enough to be ignored, or so severe that it becomes difficult to walk, eat, or write, depending on which body part is affected.
+The sensation may be mild enough to be ignored or so severe that it becomes difficult to walk, eat, or write, depending on which body part is affected.

 Dizziness and vertigo are common in those with MS. These sensations are sometimes described as feeling light-headed, or that the room seems to be spinning.